stellar/django-polaris/docs/index.rst

         withdrawal_min_amount=10000
     )

-See the ``Asset`` documentation for more information on the fields used.
+See the :doc:`Asset </models/index>` documentation for more information on the fields used.

 At this point, you are now ready to run the Polaris anchor server!